What is Common Size Balance Sheet Analysis?

-- Non controlling interests has also increased over the period of 9 years and is now at 2.1%
+- Non controlling interests has also increased over 9 years and is now at 2.1%

-- It aids a user to determine the trend related to the percentage share of each item on the asset side and percentage share of each item on the liability side.
+- It aids a user in determining the trend related to the percentage share of each item on the asset side and percentage share of each item on the liability side.

 - A financial user can also use it to compare the financial performances of different entities at a glance since each item is expressed in terms of percentage of total assets, and the user can determine any required ratio quite easily.

 - A common size balance sheet is regarded as impractical since there is no approved standard proportion of each item to the total asset.

 - In case the balance sheetThe Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. of any particular company is not prepared year after year consistently.
 It will be misleading to perform any comparative study of the common size statement balance sheet.